rnaveensrinivas/git/progit/02-Git-Basics.md

 - **Warning: `git restore` is destructive**
   - `git restore <file>` **permanently removes local changes**.
-  - Use this command only if you are **sure** you don’t need those modifications.
+  - Use this command only if you are **sure** you don't need those modifications.

 ---